gbouras13/plassembler/README.md

 Please see [benchmarking](docs/benchmarking.md) for a full benchmarking analysis.

-Tldr: Plassembler is 3-10x faster than Unicycler and can recover low coverage plasmids that Unicycler misses.
+Tldr: Plassembler is 3-10x faster than Unicycler, is more accurate (has fewer indels and mismatches) and can recover low coverage plasmids that Unicycler might miss.

 Plassembler was benchmarked using 6 pathogen isolates from this [study](https://doi.org/10.1099/mgen.0.000631)  available [here](https://bridges.monash.edu/articles/dataset/Small_plasmid_Nanopore_data/13543754) o along with one Staphylococcus aureus isolate (SAMN32360844 in BioProject [PRJNA914892]() https://www.ncbi.nlm.nih.gov/bioproject/PRJNA914892 ) .